 Many homes come equipped with a study or spare room.
 Turn the space into an office and start working from home.
 Find a desk and nice chair that will be comfortable for long periods and get to work.

 Of course, if your business requires that you meet with customers, this may not be a perfect solution.
 Our home has a loft area I have used as a home office.
 But our house has become less work friendly with the two little ones taking over.

 When we purchased our second home, we included a place with an office space that I could close off from the rest of the house.
 I’ve now made it my own, and I love it.

 2. Free Hotspot Office Space

 Search for “free wifi, your city,” and you’ll be given many options to camp out for a few hours a day to get some work done.
-My local library is my best option in this category (I’m actually writing this post from the library).
+My local library is my best option in this category (I’m writing this post from the library).

 Nice, quiet environment and no pressure to buy a coffee.
 The only downside to this place is that I can’t take phone calls or set up my big monitor (which makes me twice as productive).

 3. Virtual Office Space

 If you have a home office, but you need a place to make you look “official,” then consider a virtual office.
-For as little as $25 a month, you are given a physical address, fax number (does anyone still need that?), answering service, and rights to rent a conference/office space for a daily rate.
+For as little as $25 a month, you are given a physical address, fax number (does anyone still need that?), answering service, and the right to rent a conference/office space for a daily rate.